End of retail era in St. Paul as Midway Shopping Center tenants move out

 Parts of the shopping center, including the Rainbow Foods and Midway Pro Bowl, were demolished in 2017 to make room for Allianz Field.

-Despite the circumstances, departing tenants of the Midway Shopping Center said they would remain positive about their future.
+Despite the circumstances, departing tenants of the Midway Shopping Center said they would remain positive.

 “I think life will still go on,” Lau said, adding she does not know where she will reopen.
 “I’m sure when we go, we’ll come back stronger.”